pvdz/tenko/tests/testcases/regexes/property_escapes/uflag/gen/Unknown_loe_name/u.md

 `````
 throws: Lexer error!
-    Regex: The escaped lone property name `JavaScript` is not valid (does not appear in "table 55" nor "table 56"); Regex contained syntax that is invalid with the u-flag but the u-flag was present
+    Regex: The escaped lone property name `JavaScript` is not valid (does not appear in "table-binary-unicode-properties" nor "table-unicode-general-category-values"); Regex contained syntax that is invalid with the u-flag but the u-flag was present

 start@1:0, error@1:0
 ╔══╦════════════════